lauringlab/variant_pipeline/README.md

 	* -p plasmid control : the sample name of the plasmid control fastq.

 	See the tutorial for more information.

+	*NOTE: Your fasta is used in the variant calling step and needs to end in .fa*

 * Outputs: